plaes/wirexfers/docs/user/flask_quickstart.rst

 Now let's create a template under ``templates/form.html``.
-As we passed the the ``payment_request`` into template context as ``payment`` variable, we can now use :attr:`~wiretransfers.PaymentRequest.form`, :attr:`~wiretransfers.PaymentRequest.info` and :attr:`~wiretransfers.PaymentRequest.provider` fields to create a simple HTML form:
+As we passed the the ``payment_request`` into template context as ``payment`` variable, we can now use :attr:`~wirexfers.PaymentRequest.form`, :attr:`~wirexfers.PaymentRequest.info` and :attr:`~wirexfers.PaymentRequest.provider` fields to create a simple HTML form:

 .. code-block:: html+jinja